heidiwu3388/Professional-README-Generator/output/README.md

 ## Installation
 To install necessary dependencies, run the following command:
 ```
-npm install

 ```

 ## Usage

 ## License
-This project is licensed under the terms of the [APACHE 2.0](https://opensource.org/licenses/Apache-2.0) license.
+This project is licensed under the terms of the [MIT](https://opensource.org/licenses/MIT) license.

 ## Contributing